 Rather than wings, the Triebflügel had a rotor/propeller assembly that functioned much like a helicopter on liftoff and like a propeller in horizontal flight.

 The Triebflügel was never built, but something like it appears in Captain America: The First Avenger (2011), called a “Parasit”.
 The designer, Daniel Simon, has more at his website.

 Philip K. Dick’s The Man in the High Castle features a German supersonic jet that is similar to the Anglo-French Concorde, which first flew in 1969.
 (The Man in the High Castle is set in 1962.)

-In the Amazon TV series, the airliner is only a little different from the real plane.
+In the Amazon TV series (our review here), the airliner is only a little different from the real plane.
 The cockpit windows are larger, the tail is straight, not curved, and the German version appears to have only two doors in the front.
 The real Concorde had two in the back as well.